Buy Loose Pink Sapphires from wholesale factory in Thailand

 The Rainbow range of sapphires available at Navneet Gems and Minerals

 1. The history of pink sapphires:

 Pink sapphires have experienced immense popularity since ages.
-One of the biggest market of wholesale pink sapphires was Japan till the late 20th century as the Japanese believed that pink sapphires brought good luck and was a symbol of true love.
-However with the turn of the century, pink sapphires lost some of their popularity with the increase in import of other colored stones and white diamonds.
+One of the biggest markets of wholesale pink sapphires was Japan till the late 20th century as the Japanese believed that pink sapphires brought good luck and were a symbol of true love.
+However, at the turn of the century, pink sapphires lost some of their popularity with the increase in the import of other colored stones and white diamonds.

 TREATMENT OF PINK SAPPHIRES:

 While wholesale pink sapphires are available more commonly today than before the 1990s, they are still considered rare, because pink sapphires with saturated, intense colors are not common.
 Wholesale pink sapphires may be slightly heat-treated to enhance the color but the response to it is not as great as blue sapphires.
 Therefore most wholesale pink sapphires are either mildly heat-treated or remain untreated.

 While the Japanese and associated South East Asian market still believe in the astrological powers of pink sapphires and heavily invest in them, the Western world has not been exempt from its charms.
 Celebrities like Margot Robbie, Lady Gaga, Jennifer Lopez, and more have been spotted sporting striking pink sapphire pieces couples with white diamonds rose gold metal, and platinum.
 With Coral pink being the color of the year in 2019, pink sapphires with orangish hues like the Padparadscha sapphires have made a splash in the gemstone market.